junxit/us-congress-bills-116/metadata.md

 - 2020-02-05 — Placed on the Union Calendar, Calendar No. 315.
 - 2020-02-05 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 116-391.
 - 2020-02-05 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 116-391.
+- 2020-02-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.